 Mouse Gun Carry

 The Federal Punch offers us a very capable and reliable self-defense rimfire round.
 It’s perfect for those choosing to use the .22LR in a defensive manner and provides reliable operation, adequate penetration, and excellent accuracy.
-The little .22LR might not always be optimum, so if you choose to carry, be prepared to choose the right gun and ammo combination.
+The little .22LR might not always be optimum, so if you choose to carry, whether IWB or OWB, be prepared to choose the right gun and ammo combination.
 The Federal Punch can help you make at least one of those choices easy.

 ABOUT THE AUTHOR: